Creative Writing Practices: Free Writing

 When I’m writing poetry, I often go through my free-writes with a highlighter, marking words and phrases that pop or strike me as especially meaningful or aesthetically pleasing.
 Then I pull these from the free-write and use them to compose a poem.

 Have you ever tried free writing?
 Do you tend toward train-of-thought or stream-of-consciousness writing?
-Are there any other writing exercises you recommend for creating more vivid prose or poetry?
+Are there any other writing practices you recommend for creating more vivid prose or poetry?

 If you have any experiences with free writing to share, please leave a comment.